 Welcome to our Social Enterprise Market Place

-If you are looking for a holiday gift with a purpose, we’ve created a marketplace so that you can #shopsocialenterprise this year.
+If you are looking for a gift or service with a purpose, we’ve created a marketplace so that you can #shopsocialenterprise all year round.
 We have worked with these businesses and some are Indigenous owned.
 By shopping with them, not only are you supporting a small business, but you are helping to achieve social and environmental impact.

 Clothing & Accessories